 C. Each year, a child/spouse accepted into a program must request tuition remission benefits online via the University’s website.
 The student will receive tuition benefits for the number of credits required for one degree and one major on the undergraduate and graduate level.
 The student is responsible for all fees and books.

 D. An undergraduate child must be enrolled full-time (12-18 credits) in the Day Session during the fall and spring semesters.
 He/she may take six (6) credits in each summer session and three (3) credits in the mini-session.

-E. Visiting Student– a child/spouse of an employee matriculated at another university may register only for summer session courses at St. John’s provided he or she submits a tuition remission authorization with written permission from said university stating St. John’s University credits will be acceptable toward his or her degree.
+E. Visiting Student– a child/spouse of an employee matriculated at another university may register for summer session courses and winter intersession courses at St. John’s provided he or she submits a tuition remission authorization with written permission from said university stating St. John’s University credits will be acceptable toward his or her degree.

 F. Tuition remission benefits will not cover: a) auditing courses; b) off-campus portion of a student’s degree (e.g.: engineering, medical, non-St. John’s study abroad).
 Tuition remission for St. John’s study abroad courses offered through the Office of Global Studies are covered on the same basis as domestic programs.
 The University reserves the right to limit the number of tuition remission recipients who may participate in any given study abroad course or program.

 G. Academic standing/Program pursuit – All recipients of tuition remission benefits must maintain satisfactory academic standing and make proper program pursuit toward their degrees.
 Continual withdrawals, failures, or poor grades will be monitored and can jeopardize tuition benefits.
 The Academic Progress Requirements brochure details the progress standards required of students.
 It is provided to all students and is also available from the Office of Financial Aid.